-The next scheduled review date for this policy is July 2024.
+The next scheduled review date for this policy is November 2024.

-10 Appendix 1 - Biometric Consent form (parent/carer)
+11 Appendix 1 - Biometric Consent form (parent/carer)

-Pupil name: .....

-Please sign below if you consent to ......primary school on behalf of the Extend Learning Academies Network (ELAN) taking and using information from your son/daughter's fingerprint as part of an automated biometric recognition system.

-This biometric information will be used by the school/ELAN for the purpose of

-In signing this form, you are authorising the school/ELAN to use your son/daughter's biometric information for this purpose until he/she either leaves the school/ELAN or ceases to use the system.

-If you wish to withdraw your consent at any time, this must be done so in writing and sent to the Headteacher.

-Once your son/daughter ceases to use the biometric recognition system, his/her biometric information will be securely deleted by the school/ELAN.

-Parent consent:

-Having read the above guidance information, I give consent to information from the fingerprint of my son/daughter being taken and used by the school/ELAN for use as part of an automated biometric recognition system for the purpose of

-I understand that I can withdraw this consent at any time in writing.
+Pupil name: Please sign below if you consent to This biometric information will be used by the school/ELAN for the purpose of In signing this form, you are authorising the school/ELAN to use your childs's biometric information for this purpose until they either leave the school/ELAN or ceases to use the system.
+If you wish to withdraw your consent at any time, this must be done so in writing and sent to the headteacher.
+Once your child ceases to use the biometric recognition system, their biometric information will be securely deleted by the school/ELAN.
+Parent consent: Having read the above guidance information, I give consent to information from the fingerprint of my child being taken and used by the school/ELAN for use as part of an automated biometric recognition system for the purpose of I understand that I can withdraw this consent at any time in writing.
+Parent name: Signature: Date:

-Parent name:

-Signature:

-Date: